-When you want to create a site, or even optimize your existing website, social media must be an integral part of your digital communication strategy.
+When you want to create a site, or even optimize your existing website, social media should be an integral part of your digital communication strategy.

-Define who is your target
+Define your target

-First, ask yourself what type of Internet user you are looking to attract to your LinkedIn page:
+First, ask yourself what type of user you are looking to attract to your LinkedIn page:

 Analyze their own profiles to determine their interests and identify the groups they follow.

 You can also look at your competition’s pages and contacts to see how they communicate and who their followers are.

 You need to be as close as possible to your main target and communicate effectively with them.
 For this, you can add your prospects, customers, and other members of your close network in order to have a maximum of active relationships.
 It's important to keep a network that reacts to your content in a way that feeds the LinkedIn algorithm.
 Indeed, it penalizes accounts with very important networks but which interact little or nothing with your publications.Thus, by knowing your target contacts, you will be able to define a relevant communication and editorial line that will answer their questions or attract their interest.

 Now that you have your target and your communication focus, it's time to create your business page on LinkedIn.

 First, choose professional images, good-quality.
 Your media are one of the keys to humanizing your online profile.
 There are essential points, for example, don't forget to add your logo as a profile picture.
 LinkedIn revealed that profiles with a logo are viewed 6 times more and broadcast as conventional profiles.

 But for a perfect profile, everything hinges on the details.For example for your brand image: use the same profile photo on the account of all your other social networks.
 Users will recognize you in the blink of an eye.Adding a personalized banner that will effectively present your activity is essential.
 You can insert text in the image that describes your purpose, goal, or slogan to add a personal touch.